billkable/cloud-foundry-health-check-example/README.md

 application instances, and how Cloud Foundry can handle it.

 This is where Spring Boot Actuator helps.
-Actuator handles health detection of many preexisting backing resource integrations as dependencies in our applications.
+Actuator handles detection of backing resource dependencies in our applications.

-We will demonstrate how to use custom health check logic to better handle graceful failures in a sample application, and using Actuator to expose it.
+We will demonstrate how to use an Actuator to expose a custom health check in a sample application.
-Cloud Foundry will leverage Actuator health checks to dispose of unhealthy instances, and recreate them.
+Cloud Foundry will leverage the Actuator health checks to dispose of unhealthy instances, and recover them.

 ## Prereqs